PeterXiao/spotfire/README.md

 Within PlotlyDemo.html we have three callback function set up: one for when an error occurs, one for when the analysis file has completely opened, and one for a marking (e.g. a selection within the Spotfire visualization) occurs.

-More specifically, these callbacks include:
+More specifically, the callbacks within the code include:

 `errorCallback`		When an error occurs, this method specifies what steps to take.
 In the example we display an alert to the user to show them adescription of the error.